calheb/Calculator/README.md

 ## Description

-Just a calculator app in Java made using the Java swing library.
+A calculator app in Java made using the Java swing library.
   ---

 ## How To Use